Privacy Policy

 – Legal obligation: To comply with legal and regulatory requirements (e.g., safeguarding).

-– Legitimate interests: For purposes such as service evaluation, supervision, and organisational management.
+– Legitimate interests: For purposes such as service evaluation, supervision, communication, and organisational management.

 4a.
 Stages of Data Collection and Legal Basis